DHSYan/job-tracker-api/readme.md

 - ~~Use request body instead of route parameter~~
 - ~~Query parameter for retrieval~~
 - PUT endpoint for updating an application
-- Delete endpoin for deleting an application
+- Delete endpoint for deleting an application
+- create a notes field in the data schema
+- POST endpoint for notes
+- GET /applications/:id/suggestion returns a mock response